demisto/content/Packs/IBMSecurityVerify/README.md

 **IBM Security Verify Integration Highlights:**

 - Centralized Monitoring: Collect security events from the IBM Security Verify EventCollector for centralized monitoring and analysis.
-- Enhanced Security: Use the power of Cortex XSOAR to respond to security incidents involving identity and access management.
+- Enhanced Security: Use the power of Cortex XSIAM to respond to security incidents involving identity and access management.
 - Automated Incident Response: Integrate with playbooks to handle identity-related incidents automatically.

 **What does this pack do?**